Brandyn-Ewanek/Nativox-Android-Language-Engine/README.md

+## ⚖️ License
+**All Rights Reserved.** This code is for portfolio demonstration purposes only.
+Commercial use, redistribution, or modification is strictly prohibited without written consent from the author.

 # Nativox-Android-Language-Engine
 Native Android language learning engine built with Jetpack Compose, Canvas Waveforms, and MVVM architecture.
 # Nativox: Practical Language Learning Engine